John Torelli - Jersey Small Arms Gunsmithing

 -BATF Purchase Forms: "All three pages of it."

 ||"What should I use to oil my

 Let's start with what you shouldn't use - WD40 or anything like it.
 WD-40 is a fine light duty oil and rust penetrator.
 Your gun is most likely blued.
 Blueing is a rust process.
 WD-40 removes rust.
 Over time the regular use of WD-40 on your gun will leave the finish bare metal!
 There is a product on the market called Tri-Flow that's a Teflon based lubricant with remarkable staying power.
 I've recommended this product for many years and have never been disappointed.
 Tri-Flow has repeatedly gained first place in comparison tests.
 It's only possible drawback may be its odor.
 It has a slightly sweet smell that may be detected by game animals in the field, although I have no evidence that this is so.
 (By the way, I have no financial interest in Tri-Flow, I just know that it works.)

-squirt some oil into my gun after hunting and then put it in my
+oil into my gun after hunting and then put it in my gun

-a Flaming Arms Super-X .30-06 Lever Action Assault Rifle, how do
+Flaming Arms Super-X .30-06 Lever Action Assault Rifle,

 |(Forster Headspace Gauges)|

-been a major influx of surplus military firearms into the United
+influx of surplus military firearms into the United States.

 satisfaction out of helping customer's complete their collection

 of, for instance, British Enfield rifles.
 As a Gunsmith, however,